travisdesell/ourepository/AI/README.md

    stopping needs to be implemented, or num_steps must be defined.
 1. Run `python scripts/exporter_main_v2.py` to export the model.
 1. Evaluation can be performed using either a Tensorflow SavedModel or a Checkpoint.
 We will use SavedModel.
 Run `python scripts/evaluation/inference.py`.
+This output a single image with all predicted annotations overlaid on top.
+Also, a CSV for each category with the predictions will be outputted.

-This currently outputs a plot for the inference of each slice.
-Set a breakpoint on line 43 to see the inference for each slice.
-This will be changed to output a single image with all predicted annotations overlaid on top.
-The current configuration of matplotlib may cause issues if run from the command line.
+In the `crop.py` and `inference.py` scripts, it can be configured to show a matplotlib plot for each slice.
+See `visualization_utils.py` for more details.
+The current configuration of matplotlib may cause issues if run from the
+command line.

 Please look at the referenced files for more details on program arguments.
 By default, it will run on a test dataset.